sakuralily11/opennotes-error-detection/README.md

 Upload a comma-separated values file containing the dataset with relevant features for hand-crafted rules for MedNLI data (see above section on Data Processing).
 To train and evaluate using a hybrid rule-based model, run `medNLI_hybrid.ipynb`.
 This notebook includes training and evaluation for separate rule-based model, a Gradient Boosting Classifier, and a hybrid model that augments the Gradient Boosting Classifier with hand-crafted rules.
 In the evaluation, we also include a section on feature importance that describes weights of features in label prediction for different models.

 ### MIMIC-III

-instructions on how to reproduce results - e.g. run this code to reproduce table X/experiment A results

 #### Baseline